 Sleeve control of Pendulum Sweep

-Through the video below, you’ll find more information on how to do the closed guard pendulum sweep from the Sleeve control till the end.
+Through the above video, you’ll find more information on how to do the closed guard pendulum sweep from the Sleeve control till the end.
 Source: The Grappling Academy

 Axe Pendulum Sweep

-Chewjitsu explains in the video below how to do the pendulum sweep from the axe hand control till the end.
+Chewjitsu explains in the above video how to do the pendulum sweep from the axe hand control till the end.
 Source: Chewjitsu

 Arm Drag Pendulum Sweep

-Find in the video below an awesome pendulum sweep variation that starts with arm drag movement.
+Find an excellent pendulum sweep variation in the above video that starts with arm drag movement.
 Source: Brandon Quick

-The video below presents another cool pendulum sweep variation called the flying pendulum sweep.
+The video above presents another incredible pendulum sweep variation called the flying pendulum sweep.
 Source: Knight Jiu-Jitsu

 Pendulum Sweep Attack Transitions

-The pendulum sweep player has several awesome transitions, here are some:
+The pendulum sweep player has several excellent transitions; here are some:

 Pendulum Arm Bar from Closed Guard

-In the video below, you’ll learn to do the No Gi pendulum sweep armbar by Lachlan Giles.
+In the video above, you’ll learn to do the No-Gi pendulum sweep armbar by Lachlan Giles.
 Source: Absolute MMA St Kilda – Melbourne

-Learn from the video below to perform the BJJ Gi pendulum sweep armbar.
+Learn from the video above to perform the BJJ Gi pendulum sweep armbar.
 Source: The Grappling Academy

 Pendulum Sweep To Omoplata Pendulum

-Through the video below, you’ll learn to do the omoplata pendulum sweep in Brazilian jiu-jitsu.
+Through the video above, you’ll learn to do the omoplata pendulum sweep in Brazilian jiu-jitsu.
 Source: BJJ Fanatics

-The pendulum sweep from closed guard is one of the best and most basic techniques in Brazilian jiu-jitsu.
+The pendulum sweep from closed guard is one of the best and most basic Brazilian jiu-jitsu.
 It can be performed effectively in both tournament and self-defense situations.